lutang123/Flutter-MobileApp-Projects/README.md

 # Flutter-App-Projects
-This repository includes all of my sample Flutter App projects.
+This repository includes all of my sample Flutter App projects as a way to show my learning jouney.

 Each project is in a separate repository, with click to the specific project link; the order of the list is based on comlexity level, first one as a starter project and the last one as more complicated one.
-This is only one of the template resository to show my skills, for more complexed Apps, please see my other repositories.
+This is only one of the resositories to show my skills, I learnt to make these apps from different courses.
+Although it's student project, all the apps are beautifully made and fully functional.

+For more unique and complexed Apps, please see my other repositories.

 ## Flutter App 1: <a href="https://github.com/lutang123/business_card_flutter">Business Card</a>